 A reserves certification is an official document — signed and stamped by a third-party, licensed petroleum engineer or geologist — that discloses petroleum reserves, estimated future production profiles and cash flows.
 A consultant estimates petroleum reserves through a reserves evaluation process.
 Clients present independent reserves certifications to E&P companies, management, governments, including regulatory authorities, as well as to banks, law firms, courts, trustees, accountants and arbiters.

-Independent Reserves Certifications Uses
+Uses for Independent Reserves Certifications

 - Periodic regulatory filings, initial public offerings